 Adolescent family violence in Australia: A national study of prevalence, use of and exposure to violence, and support needs for young people

-Principle Chief Investigator: Associate Professor Kate Fitz-Gibbon
+Principle Chief Investigator: Professor Kate Fitz-Gibbon

 About the research project